 Employers set salaries.
-Typically your salary increases with each work term, but this is not guaranteed.
-Students are typically paid hourly with average wages falling between $12 to $19 per hour but this depends on many factors, including the industry, the level of the position, and the local economy.
+Typically, your salary increases with each work term, but it is not guaranteed.
+Students are typically paid hourly with average wages between $12 to$19 per hour but this depends on many factors, including the industry, the level of the position, and the local economy.

 Can international students apply to Co-op?

 Yes!
-International students can apply to the Co-op program.
+International students are welcome to apply to join the Co-op Program.

-Are there any other documents I need for Co-op?
+Is there any documents I need for Co-op?

-If you are working in Canada you require a Social Insurance Number (SIN).
+If you are working in Canada, you require a Social Insurance Number (SIN).
 Your SIN number is a nine-digit number used in the administration of various Canadian government programs.
 SIN numbers can be obtained through Human Resources and Skills Development Canada (HRSDC), a Federal Government department dedicated to helping people secure work in Canada.
-For more information: http://www.hrsdc.gc.ca/
+For more information

 What does my Co-op Coordinator do?